owen-it/laravel-auditing-doc/installation.md

 php artisan auditing:install
 ```

-This will create the `config/audit.php` configuration file.
+This will create the `config/audit.php` configuration file and a migration for the `audits` table in the `database/` directory.

-Read more about it in the [Package Options](general-settings).
+You can read more about the configuration options in the [Package Options](general-settings).

 # Database
+If needed, the migration file can be customised.
+Have a look at the [Troubleshooting](troubleshooting) section for some of the changes that can be performed.

-Finally, execute the migrate `artisan` command to create the `audits` table in your database:
+Once done, execute the migrate `artisan` command to create the `audits` table in your database:

 ```sh
 php artisan migrate
 ```

-This is where the Eloquent model audits will be stored, by default.
+This is where the `Audit` records will be stored, by default.

+# Resolver
+Finally, it's time to implement the `User` resolver.
+Follow the instructions in the [Package Options](general-settings) section, and you're done!